tcltk/tcl/doc/dev/strings.md

 All Tcl values are strings, but what is a string?

+The aim of this document is to spell out what the answer to that question has been, what it should be, and how we get from one to the other.

 ## Fundamentals

 A string is a sequence of zero or more symbols, each symbol a member of a symbol set known as an alphabet.
 For example, the Tcl string **cat** is the sequence of three symbols **c**, **a**, **t**.

-Each symbol in the Tcl alphabet is associated with a non-negative integer.
+Each symbol in the Tcl alphabet is associated with a non-negative integer, known as the *code* of that symbol.
+Schemes that associate symbols with code values are known as character sets.
+For example, in Tcl's character set, the symbols **c**, **a**, and **t** are associated with code values 99, 97, and 116 respectively.

 The number of symbols in a string's symbol sequence is the length of that string.

 A symbol within a string can be identified by its place in the sequence, counting with an index that starts at 0.
 A string of length N has a